-- 1) Students who are found to cheat or plagiarize fail the respective examination.
+- Students who are found to cheat or plagiarize fail the respective examination.
 Their work is graded 'failed.
-Students are given the opportunity to repeat the examination or work once. - 2) Information on papers, which include less than 80% original content, is forwarded to a paper's academic supervisor. - 3) Students found cheating or plagiarizing will be given an official reprimand and violated twice recommended for expulsion. - 4) Students found cheating and / or plagiarising repeatedly will be excluded from the programme. - 5) General regulations for repeating examinations apply.
+Students are given the opportunity to repeat the examination or work once. - 2) Information on papers, which include less than 80% original content, is forwarded to a paper's academic supervisor.
+The academic supervisor decides about grading the paper. - 3) Students found cheating or plagiarizing will be given an official reprimand and violated twice recommended for expulsion. - 4) Students found cheating and / or plagiarising repeatedly will be excluded from the programme. - 5) General regulations for repeating examinations apply.
 The Examination, Assessment and Quality Assurance Council is in charge of final decisions.